lans97/webgpu-rendering/README.md

 ## Other

-Forgot to mention I took some ideas from the Hazel engine by TheCherno and team...
+Forgot to mention I took some ideas from the Hazel Engine by TheCherno and team...
 Thanks for the Engnie Series! :D

 Check this project out: [Hazel Engine](http://github.com/TheCherno/Hazel)